devleaks/followthegreens/docs/preferences.md

 If not found, there simply won't be any preference set up.
 FtG will create an empty file at that location for later use.

-If a preference file is found, loaded preferences are logged in the ftglog.txt file.
+If a preference file is found, loaded preferences are logged in the ftg_log.txt file.

 # Preference Hierarchy